City of Rifle increases employee pay scales

 “Seattle pushed it out,” she said.
 “They’re giving $30,000 bonuses.”

-Marburger said steps in the new pay structure are larger at the beginning of one’s career then slow down toward the end, both for sworn police officers and general government scales.
+Marburger said steps in the new pay structure are larger at the beginning of one’s career, then slow down toward the end, both for sworn police officers and general government scales.

 “The theory being, if you’re hired at minimum — or step A — that’s where we could lose you to somebody paying more because you’re not at the market rate yet,” he said.
 “So let’s give you a couple of nice bumps to get you up to the market, right?”